lopezmontes/GenoMus/specs/GenoMus_grammar_specifications.md

   - **"depth"**: deepest level of ramification of the decoded genotype function tree.
   - **"totalFunctions**: total of different functions used.
   - **"selfReference"**: measures reuse of internal substructures.
-- **"initialConditions"**: Set of initial conditions to satisfy by the generative process.
+- **"initialConditions"**: set of initial conditions to satisfy by the generative process.
-  - **"eligibleFunction"**
+  - **"eligibleFunction"**: numeric array containing the eligible functions for genotype generation.
+  - **"genotypeSeed"**: seed initialized before the genotype generation process begins.
+  - **"phenotypeSeed"**: seed employed to evaluate a decoded genotype; this seed affects only its random functions.
-- **"automaticAnalysis"**: Automatic analysis of many different musical characteristics of the specimen, all expressed as an normalized value within interval [0, 1].
+- **"automaticAnalysis"**: automatic analysis of many different musical characteristics of the specimen, all expressed as an normalized value within interval [0, 1].
 A higher number means more complexity.
   - **"polyphony"**
   - **"rhythmicalComplexity"**
   - **"chromatism"**